 The Community Players was founded in 1927, with a mission “… to encourage, foster and promote the participation by amateurs in all phases of the theatrical arts …”.
-We are proud of our long history of providing the capitol district with 88 seasons of the quality amateur productions.
+We are proud of our long history of providing the capitol district with over 90 seasons of quality amateur productions.
 Click on one of the links below for more information on our history, and on joining the Players.

 The Community Players was founded in 1927, with a mission “… to encourage, foster and promote the participation by amateurs in all phases of the theatrical arts …” In those early years, we rehearsed, performed, and stored all our sets, props, lights and costumes at the Concord City Auditorium – an 800-seat municipal facility built in 1904.